andre-st/goodreads-toolbox/README.md

 via e-mail.
 This helps discover new users with quality libraries.
 You can [subscribe there](https://andre-st.github.io/goodreads/) if you don't want to install anything.
-It's a poor man's solution to the "follow book" feature request in the Goodreads forums.
+It's a naive solution to the "follow book" feature request in the Goodreads forums.
 [Learn more](recentrated.md)

 ## [friendrated.pl](friendrated.md)

 Prints all books which have been rated 4 or 5 stars by 3 or more persons you follow (including friends).
-It's a poor man's solution to the "books common among the people I follow" feature request in the Goodreads forums.
+It's a naive solution to the "books common among the people I follow" feature request in the Goodreads forums.
 [Learn more](friendrated.md)